 Now, of course, it doesn’t just come down to money.

-You might be much happier at one job versus another, so definitely take that into consideration as well.
+You might be much happier at one company, and at another have a bad time on the job, so definitely take that into consideration as well.

 But as far as negotiating is concerned, make sure you are making a fair comparison from a financial perspective.